fredKonan/books/README.md

 -- Run the Application using Command line interface--

-1 - clone the application on your computer and save it as books.java
+1 - clone the application on your computer and save

-2- Open a command prompt window and go to the directory where you saved the java program (app.java).
+2- Open a command prompt window and go to the directory where you saved the java program (books).
 Assume it's C:\.

-3- Type 'javac books.java' and press enter to compile your code.
+3- Type 'mvn compile' and press enter to compile your code.
 If there are no errors in the code, the command prompt will take you to the next line (Assumption: The path variable is set).

-4- Now, type ' java books' to run your program.
+4- Now, type ' mvn run' to run your program.

 You will be able to see the result printed on the window.